brianevanweitz/CurtainCall/README.md

   * Surge

 #### MVP:
-A full-stack app where users can create, edit, and delete profiles, and create and delete matches.
+A full-stack app where users can create, edit, and delete profiles, and create and delete matches by viewing other users.

 #### Post-MVP:
 * A "Conversation" table that allows users to post messages to each other once they've both added one another as matches.